 President Obama has repeatedly assured us that the US will know if Iran is pursuing nuclear weapons in violation of the Plan of Action.
 If only that were true.
 Of the 5 secret Iranian nuclear facilities that have, to date, been discovered (and there may be many more as yet undeclared and undiscovered nuclear facilities), only one undeclared facility was discovered by Western intelligence agencies – the Fordow facility in 2009.
 The other 4 undeclared facilities were discovered and publicized by an Iranian opposition organization, the Iranian National Council of Resistance – the Natanz and Arak facilities in 2002, the Ardakan facility in 2003 and the Lavizan-3 facility in February of this year.
 Consequently, it is far more likely that, despite the provisions of the Plan of Action, continuing Iranian duplicity will go undetected by either Western intelligence agencies or the International Atomic Energy Agency.

-And even if a suspected undeclared nuclear facility comes to the attention of the IAEA, paragraphs 75 - 78 of Annex I to the Plan of Action create a dispute resolution procedure that delays any IAEA inspection of the suspect facility for 24 days.
+And even if a suspected undeclared nuclear facility comes to the attention of the IAEA, paragraphs 75 - 78 of Annex I to the Plan of Action create a dispute resolution procedure that delays any IAEA inspection of the suspected facility for 24 days.
 For those who dismiss the notion that Iran will be able to use this period of delay to remove definitive evidence of illicit nuclear activities prior to the IAEA’s inspection of the site, the case of the former Lavizan-Shian facility is instructive.
 In 2004, Iran razed what it described as a military research lab, located at Lavizan-Shian, in the process removing all of the rubble and replacing a huge amount of topsoil with new topsoil.
 The US representative to the IAEA claimed that Iran was thereby attempting to hide evidence of illicit nuclear activities at the site.
 The subsequent IAEA inspection of the site proved inconclusive.

-And what about President Obama’s oft-repeated claim that if Iran violates the deal, all of the pre-deal sanctions will automatically (quoting Obama’s phrase) “snapback” into place?
+And what about Obama’s oft-repeated claim that if Iran violates the deal, all of the international pre-deal sanctions will automatically (quoting Obama’s phrase) “snap back” into place?
 If only that were true.
 Paragraphs 36 – 37 of the Plan Of Action create a convoluted framework for resolving disagreements over Iran’s voluntary compliance with the Plan of Action, starting with a referral to a committee called the “Joint Commission”.
 Absent resolution, the dispute would then be referred to an appellate committee called the “Ministers of Foreign Affairs”, with a simultaneous referral to a parallel appellate committee called the “Advisory Board”.
 Absent resolution in either appellate forum, the dispute would return to the Joint Commission for resolution.
 Absent success, the dispute would then be referred to the UN Security Council, where pre-deal sanctions could be re-imposed prospectively.
 This means that, with limited exceptions, contracts entered into with Iran or Iranian individuals or Iranian entities prior to the so-called “snapback” would not be terminated.
-Consequently, there is nothing automatic or comprehensive about the re-imposition of pre-deal sanctions.
+Consequently, there is nothing automatic or comprehensive about the re-imposition of international pre-deal sanctions.